IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 #
 # Deployment Topology

-!!! tip "Single vs. Multi-zone"
+!!! tip "SINGLE vs. MULTI-ZONE"
     For every deployment of VMware Solutions Shared, there are two Topologies that a client may select from:

     single-zone or multi-zone.